feifeibear/long-context-attention/README.md

 ## LongContextAttention

-`LongContextAttention` is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention while addressing the limitations of both methods.
+`LongContextAttention` is a **unified sequence parallel approach** that hybrid DeepSpeed-Ulysses-Attention and Ring-Attention therefore addressing the limitations of both methods.

 <p align="center">
     <img src="./media/hybrid_seqparallel.png">